CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/intelligence_dashboard.md

 * It assigns unique UUID to each user.

-## Search Users and Devices Dashboard
+## Intelligence Dashboard

 This dashboard shows detailed information about a specific asset or device.
-The "Search Users and Devices" dashboard is an extension of the Device Inventory dashboard.
+The "Intelligence" dashboard is an extension of the Device Inventory dashboard.
 Splunk users can drilldown from the Device Inventory to see the complete picture about a particular device.

 This dashboard displays the following information about devices: